tracelabs/tofm/tofm.md

 - Curiosity
 - Discipline

-Aside from those two universal characteristics it will be beneficial to have a background or understanding of the medium in which you will be investigating.
+Aside from those two universal characteristics, it will be beneficial to have a background or understanding of the medium in which you will investigate.
 For example:

 - A social media / people focused (SOCMINT) investigation could require you to have a good understanding of how social media platforms work or how the subject of your investigation communicates and interacts with others.
 - A Real Estate (REOSINT) focused investigation will require to have an understanding of how the buying and selling of property works in your area, where those records are kept and how you can access them.